meet the CYP TEAM

 About Me:

 I hold a degree in journalism and I am currently studying for a master’s in youth and community work at Wrexham University.
-My journey has taken me from writing and storytelling into youth work, where I discovered my true passion in walking alongside young people through the challenges of life.
+My journey has taken me from writing and storytelling into professional youth work, where I discovered a deep passion for walking alongside young people through the realities and challenges of life.
+Over the years I have developed extensive experience across youth provision, programme development, safeguarding, SEND support, community engagement and operational leadership, combining both academic study and frontline practice to shape my approach.

 (She/Her)